A Complete Guide to Arlington County Rental Laws

 Fair Housing Laws and Requirements

 Arlington County fair housing laws start with the federal Fair Housing Act.
 You can’t discriminate during the advertising, screening, or leasing process based on:

 Keep in mind that some of these issues may not seem like discrimination, but can be.
 For example, emotional support animals, or ESA’s, are protected under the Fair Housing Act.
 If a tenant has an ESA and can provide documentation, they must be allowed to stay in the building regardless of pet policies.

-In Arlington, there’s an additional protected class based on Virginia’s fair Housing laws: the elderly.
+In Arlington County, there’s an additional protected class based on Virginia’s fair Housing laws: the elderly.
 You can’t discriminate against a person who is 55 years or older.